Eddward82/credit-card-detection-model/README.md

 - Precision (1.00 for both classes): The model rarely misclassifies fraud as non-fraud (few false positives).
 - Recall (1.00 for both classes): The model correctly identifies almost all fraud cases (few false negatives).
 - F1-score (1.00 for both classes): This is the balance between precision and recall, showing the model is excellent at fraud detection.
+Other models including Random Forest and XGBoost are also evaluated to investigate their performances and select the best performing model.

 ## Building Predictive Model (Random Forest)
 ```